1. Protect access credentials

 Never give out Internet Banking logins or passwords, or other authorization credentials.
 If you receive an e-mail, phone call, or text message claiming to be from Heritage Bank, asking for your credentials, it is likely a “phishing” attempt.
 DO NOT respond to it.
 Report it to your local Heritage Bank branch immediately.

 2. Increase your internal controls

-Implement dual custody on all online payment services (ACH, wire transfer, payroll) and self-administration services; reconcile accounts daily to detect suspicious activity; update antivirus and antispyware software and firewalls regularly.
+Implement dual ownership on all online payment services (ACH, wire transfer, payroll) and self-administration services; reconcile accounts daily to detect suspicious activity; update antivirus and antispyware software and firewalls regularly.

 3. Educate your employees

 Instruct your employees never to give out the credentials they use to access your online banking systems or accounts.
 Repeat this message often so it remains top of mind.

 - Do not click on links purporting to be antivirus or anti-malware software.